Arizona State vs. Colorado NCAA Football Odds, Plays and Insights | September 25, 2021

 Colorado Stats and Trends

-- Colorado has one win against the spread in three games this year.
+- Colorado has one win against the spread in three games this season.

-- This season, the Buffaloes won ATS in their only game as an underdog of 14.5 points or more.
+- This year, the Buffaloes won ATS in their only game as an underdog of 14 points or more.

-- Colorado is 1-0 against the spread and 1-1 overall when the team churns out over 246.7 yards.
+- In games that Colorado churns out more than 246.7 yards, the team is 1-0 against the spread and 1-1 overall.

-- The Buffaloes have three giveaways this season, while the Sun Devils have six takeaways .
+- The Buffaloes have turned the ball over three times, three fewer times than the Sun Devils have forced turnovers (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.